One More Thing I Like About Europe vs. USA

 Have you guess what I am referring to?
 Of course, I mean the roundabout.

-If you’d rather not view the entire 10-minute YouTube video above, then let me provide the spoiler: the roundabout allowed 20% more cars to pass through an intersection.
+The video on YouTube was removed, so let me provide the spoiler: the roundabout allowed 20% more cars to pass through an intersection.
 And as the commenters of the video attested, that number is probably low because 4-way stops don’t normally flow as efficiently as in the Mythbuster video.

 For example, how many times do two cars come to a 4-way intersection at virtually the same time, and no one knows who should go first?
 The drivers try to wave each other through, sometimes yielding the right of way, and seconds are wasted.